-This inspection visit took place on 22 March 2016 and was announced.
+This inspection visit took place on 07 and 08 June 2016 and was announced.
 The provider was given 24 hours' notice because the location provides a domiciliary care service to people who lived in the community.
 We needed to be sure that we could access the office premises.

-The inspection team consisted of an adult social care inspector.
+The inspection team consisted of two adult social care inspectors.

-Before our inspection on 22 March 2016 we reviewed the information we held on the service.
+Before our inspection on 07 and 08 June 2016 we reviewed the information we held on the service.
 This included notifications we had received from the provider, about incidents that affect the health, safety and welfare of people the service supported.
 We also checked to see if any information concerning the care and welfare of people supported had been received.

-During our inspection we went to the Safehands Care Ltd office and spoke with a range of people about the service.
-They included the services regional care manager, branch manager, care plan co-ordinator and three staff members.
-We also spoke with seven people who used the service and the relatives of two people.
+During our inspection we went to the Guardian Homecare Blackpool office and spoke with a range of people about the service.
+They included the registered manager, three team leaders, senior carer and five staff members providing care in the community.
+We also visited three supported living houses and spoke with three people who lived there, five staff who supported them and ten people who received care in the community.

-We looked at the care records of four people, training and recruitment records of three staff members and records relating to the management of the service.
+We looked at the care records of nine people, training and recruitment records of three staff members and records relating to the management of the service.
 We also spoke with the commissioning department at the local authority.
 This helped us to gain a balanced overview of what people experienced accessing the service.